How to Install and Access Missing Autodesk Revit Family Content from Your Autodesk Account

 Learn More

-We click the Download button.
-This is going to take a moment, but it's going to download the installer for all of that Revit content.
-We'll give it a moment.
+We click the "Download" button.
+This will take a moment, but it will download the installer for all of that Revit content.
+Let's give it a moment.

-When the download completes, we'll notice the Revit CPENU file show up in our Downloads folder.
-We'll double-click that.
+When the download is complete, we will notice the Revit CPENU file appear in our Downloads folder.
+We double-click that file.
 This will extract the file and begin the installation process.

 photo of Reid Johnson